dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 * xili-language plugin provides an automatic selection of language in theme according to the language of displayed post, series of posts, page or articles. *If the post is in gaelic, the texts of the theme will be in gaelic if the author checks the post as gaelic and if the theme contains the right .mo file for this target language.*

-* A new interface with a list of titles (and links) to help you write articles and their translations.
+* A very readable interface with a list of titles (and links) to help you write/edit/modify articles and their translations.

 * To help authoring, current user can choose language of his dashboard.